 ATOP's range of PTP-enabled devices are rugged for harsh environments, easy to manage through web UI or dedicated software, and most importantly, cyber secure.
 The EH9711 managed switch, for example, is compliant with IEC62443-4-2.
-Security-assuring features include network monitoring with port mirroring and access control with 802.1x, AAA, ACL, and IP Source Guard.
+Security-assuring features include network monitoring with port mirroring and access control with 802.1x, AAA, ACL, and IP Source Guard, many of which are key compliance in the IEC 62351 Cyber Security Series for the Smart Grid as well.